wolfvictorOSI/Edge-Data-Store-Docs/V1/Installation/Install Edge Data Store.md

 Complete the following steps to install Edge Data Store on Linux:

-1. Open a terminal window and run the apt install command for the distribution file appropriate to your operating system and processor.
+1. Open a terminal window and change the working directory to the location of the distribution file.

+2. Run the apt install command for the distribution file appropriate to your operating system and processor.

     **Debian 9 or later (Intel/AMD 64-bit processors)**